flirbleoss/projector-screen-controller/README.md

 * Verify spacing of connectors to edge wrt the case lid.
   * Power-side connectors probably need to move to the left by ~1mm
 * Write the firmware.
-* Investigate the need to split the GND plane under 12v components;
-  * Will direct any return noise away from the 5v section.
-  * May not be necessary but feels like better design / cheap insurance.
 * The TVS diode was larger than anticipated, make room.
 * The xtal load caps are larger (with wider pin spacing) than anticipated; find smaller.